 Take Hematite, v. loth.
 Flos Aeris, ij. loth.
 Crocus of Mars, iiij. loth.
 Sal Ammoniac, iij. loth.
 Nitre, ij. loth.
+A Manual of Paracelsus the Great.

 Boil and desiccate.
 Afterwards imbibe nine times with oil of antimony; then with equal parts of this powder and of Luna make layer upon layer.
 Having done this lay aside the Luna and fulminate it.
 Then it is separated by means of successive applications of water and purged by a cineritium.